liwiakawa/CodeSummer/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple website to improve my skills with webTechnologies.

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
+* HTML5
-* Ipsum version: 2.33
+* CSS3
-* Ament library version: 999

 ## Setup
 To run this project, install it locally using npm: